KusionStack/kusionstack.io/docs/operating/manuals/collaset.md

 ```

 ### In-Place Update Pod
-In addition to the `ReCreate` update policy, which is identical to Deployment and StatefulSet, CollaSet offers the `InPlaceIfPossible` update policy.
+In addition to the `Recreate` update policy, which is identical to Deployment and StatefulSet, CollaSet offers the `InPlaceIfPossible` update policy.

 ``` yaml
 apiVersion: apps.kusionstack.io/v1alpha1